 Felbrigg Hall is probably one of the most unassuming houses I’ve visited, and for that I liked it.
 The best way to describe it is as a country squire’s house.

-And depending on how many houses you visit, and what you expect from them, this historic house will either delight or bore you.
+I think it's fair to say that Felbrigg Hall is a bit like marmite - you either love it or you're underwhelmed by it!
 If it is the latter however, don't dismiss visiting here, because there are other wonderful outside alternatives – the walks and the walled garden are really excellent and I would encourage you to see these whether you want to see the interior of the house or not.

 And being so close to Cromer, it makes sense to take a trip to visit this historic house and grounds.